-To allow your spa therapist to carry out your body wrap, you will need to be clothing-free accept for your underwear, or a bikini (note: some spas issue disposable knickers to prevent damage to guests’ clothing).
+To allow your spa therapist to carry out your body wrap, you will need to be clothing-free except for your underwear, or a bikini (note: some spas issue disposable knickers to prevent damage to guests’ clothing).

 If you are at all concerned about having your body on display, be sure to speak to the staff at your selected spa ahead of your visit.
-You won’t be the first guest to express such concerns and - while more difficult than with other spa treatments - the industry practise of ‘draping’ can be used to ensure your modesty and emotional comfort throughout your appointment.
+You won’t be the first guest to express such concerns and - while more difficult than with other spa treatments - the industry practice of ‘draping’ can be used to ensure your modesty and emotional comfort throughout your appointment.